Far East Tea Company Editorial Team About 5 min read

 Takatori ware (Takatori-yaki, 高取焼) is produced in Fukuoka Prefecture — primarily around Toho Village in Asakura District and the Nishijin area of Fukuoka City.
 It has been designated a national traditional craft.
 The kiln was founded in the early seventeenth century, when the Kuroda clan of Fukuoka Domain established it with Korean potters brought to Japan in the aftermath of Toyotomi Hideyoshi's invasions of Korea (1592–1598).

-The Korean potter Ba Koru — known in Japan as Yakahei — is credited as the founding figure of the Takatori kiln tradition.
-He and his family established the kiln under Kuroda clan patronage, producing wares for the domain's official use.
+The founding Korean potter, known in Japanese records as Yazan (八山), is credited as the founder of the Takatori kiln tradition.
+He established the kiln under Kuroda clan patronage, producing wares for the domain's official use.

 What gave Takatori its specific identity in the tea world was the attention of Kobori Enshu (小堀遠州, 1579–1647) — the tea master, garden designer, and aesthete who served as the dominant arbiter of refined taste in early Edo period Japan.
-Enshu designated Takatori as one of his seven favoured kilns, a group known as the Enshu Shichigama (遠州七窯, Enshu's Seven Kilns).
-The seven kilns were chosen because their output matched Enshu's aesthetic ideal: restrained, refined, and suited to the formal tea ceremony.
-Inclusion in this group established a kiln's reputation in the tea world for generations.
+Takatori was associated with Enshu's aesthetic circle and is traditionally counted among the seven kilns known as the Enshu Shichigama (遠州七窯).
+The grouping was later codified as representing the kilns whose work reflected Enshu's ideal: restrained, refined, and suited to formal tea.
+Being part of this tradition established Takatori's standing in the tea world.
 The other six are Agano, Asahi, Akahada, Kosobe, Zeze, and Shidoro.

 Urasenke, one of the three main schools of the Way of Tea, has also maintained a long association with Takatori ware, commissioning pieces and recognising the kiln's contribution to the chanoyu tradition.
 This dual endorsement — from Enshu's aesthetic legacy and from one of the major tea schools — positions Takatori as one of the most formally recognised tea kilns in Japan.